Our Governance

 Overview

-The Ohms Law Foundation is a Texas nonprofit corporation with an application for tax-exempt status under section 501(c)(3) of the Internal Revenue Code currently pending with the IRS.
+The Ohms Law Foundation is a Texas nonprofit corporation recognized by the IRS as a tax-exempt organization under section 501(c)(3) of the Internal Revenue Code (EIN: 39-3400081).
 We are committed to advancing the biomedical equipment technician (BMET) profession through scholarships, certification sponsorships, mentorship, and educational outreach.

 We operate in accordance with our bylaws, which outline the structure and responsibilities of our Board of Directors and ensure that we follow recognized nonprofit best practices.